ecoz2/ecoz2-whale/exerc02/README.md

 The columns are:

 - `seq_filename`: the sequence filename (`data/sequences/M4096/A/00007.seq`),
-  whose structure has information about particular selection number (00007)
+  whose structure indicates the particular selection number (00007)
 - `seq_class_name`: the label associated with the sequence (A)
 - `correct`: a star `*` when the classification is correct, or `!` when incorrect (just as a quick visual element)